mbary/Prometheus/README.md

 Scenes are discovered and assigned during bridge initialization:

 1. **Scene Discovery**: Fetch all regular and smart scenes from the bridge
+2. **HueScene Creation**: Create HueScene objects for each discovered scene
-2. **Group Mapping**: Match scenes to rooms/zones based on group IDs
+3. **Group Mapping**: Match scenes to rooms/zones based on group IDs
-3. **Scene Storage**: Scenes are stored in the `scenes` dictionary of their parent group
+4. **Scene Storage**: HueScene objects are stored in the `scenes` dictionary of their parent group
-4. **Case Handling**: Scene names are normalized to lowercase for consistent access
+5. **Case Handling**: Scene names are normalized to lowercase for consistent access
+6. **Status Monitoring**: HueScene objects fetch live status data from the bridge when accessed

+### Scene Priority Logic

+When determining active scenes, the system follows this priority:

+1. **Smart Scene Priority**: Smart scenes are checked first and take precedence
+2. **Regular Scene Fallback**: Regular scenes are only considered if no smart scene is active
+3. **Live Status**: All scene status checks fetch fresh data from the bridge to ensure accuracy

 ### Smart Room Behavior